liflab/beepbeep-3-book/pre-markdown/custom/README.md

 Using a group works only if your custom processor can be expressed by piping other existing processors.
 If this is not the case, you have to resort to extending one of BeepBeep's `Processor` descendents.

-The simplest way to do so is to extend the `SingleProcessor` class, which takes care of most of the "plumbing" related to event management: connecting inputs and outputs, looking after event queues, etc. All you have left to do is to:
+The simplest way to do so is to extend the <!--\index{SingleProcessor@\texttt{SingleProcessor}} \texttt{SingleProcessor}-->`SingleProcessor`<!--/i--> class, which takes care of most of the "plumbing" related to event management: connecting inputs and outputs, looking after event queues, etc. All you have left to do is to:

 - Define how many input pipes your processor needs, and how many output streams it produces.
 As we know, these two values are called the input and output <!--\index{processor!arity} \emph{arity}-->*arity*<!--/i--> of the processor, respectively.
 - Write the actual computation that should occur, i.e. what output event(s) to produce (if any), given an input event.